Adolf Eichmann's capture: Transportation to Israel

 On 19 May, an El Al plane arrived at Buenos Aires airport.
-The Israelis implemented heightened security measures discreetly to avoid attention.
+The Israelis implemented heightened security measures discreetly.
 By midday on 20 May, Harel moved the mobile headquarters to the airport, issuing orders to his operatives from a crowded café table until the operation's end.

-On the evening of 20 May, Eichmann was sedated and dressed in an Israeli pilot's uniform.
+On the evening of 20 May, Eichmann was sedated and dressed in an Israeli El Al pilot's uniform.
 He was then taken to the airport and presented to Argentine border officials with a passport in the name of Rafael Arnon.
 Prior to this, a staged car accident involving Arnon had been arranged, and on 20 May, he was discharged from the hospital with a note stating that "the patient can withstand a flight under medical supervision."
-Border officials allowed the Israelis to pass, and Eichmann, unaware of what was happening, could not protest.
+Border officials allowed the Israelis to pass, and Eichmann, heavily sedated and unaware of what was happening, could not protest.
 At midnight, the El Al plane with Eichmann on board departed for Israel.

 After Eichmann's disappearance, about 300 Nazis from the German community searched Buenos Aires for him over the course of a week, with their agents monitoring train stations, seaports, and airports.
 Nevertheless, they found no trace of him.
 Neither the Argentine police nor Eichmann's relatives could determine his whereabouts.